Mirajul Islam: Youth

 In September 2022, Miraj was called up to the Bangladesh U17 for the 2022 SAFF U-17 Championship, held in Colombo, Sri Lanka.
 The team was coached by Rashed Ahmed Pappu, who was also the head coach of the BFF Elite Academy, and included only Elite Academy players.
 Although Bangladesh defeated hosts Sri Lanka U17 5–0, Miraj was not able to put his name on the scoresheet, he responded in the following group-stage game, with a hat-trick against Malidives U17 in a 5–1 win, on 7 September 2022.
 On 12 September 2022, Miraj scored against India U17, in the semi-final, he dribbled past two defenders before being fouled and earned a penalty, which he later converted.
 However, Bangladesh crashed out of the tournament with a 1–2 defeat.
 Nonetheless, Miraj's performances during the 2023 AFC U-17 Asian Cup qualifiers was disappointing, as hosts Bangladesh were unable to qualify for the main tournament after being thrashed 4–0 by Yeman U17.

+In August 2024, Miraj participated in the 2024 SAFF U-20 Championship held in Lalitpur, Nepal.
+He scored the first goal in Bangladesh's 2–0 victory over Sri Lanka U20 in their opening game on 20 August 2024, which ensured the team's place in the tournament's semi-finals.
+In their final group-stage game, Miraj scored from a penalty, although Bangladesh lost 1–2 to hosts Nepal U20.
+In the final against hosts Nepal U20, held on 28 August, Miraj scored twice and provided an assist, with his first goal coming from a direct free-kick from about 20 yards in first-half stoppage time.
+Bangladesh eventually won the game 4–1, and Miraj was honored with the tournament's Top Scorer (with 4 goals from 4 games) and Most Valuable Player Awards.

+Senior

+On 29 August 2024, a day after winning the 2024 SAFF U-20 Championship, Miraj was included in the Bangladesh national team for two FIFA Friendly matches against Bhutan.
+He made his senior international debut by coming on as a 59th minute substitute against Bhutan on 8 September 2024.
+The game ended in a 0–1 defeat.

 Personal life

 Miraj is the youngest among three brothers and was brought up in his fathers rented house in Jhalokati municipality area.
-His eldest brother works in the Bangladesh Army while the middle one worked as a Auto rickshaw driver.
+His eldest brother works in the Bangladesh Army while the middle one worked as an auto rickshaw driver.
 According to Miraj his brothers played an integral role in convincing his parents to let him pursue football as a career and his eventual admission into Bangladesh Krira Shikkha Protishtan (BKSP), where Miraj would also be able to complete his education.